switchcollab/Switch-Bots-Python-Library/docs/docs/interactions/commands.md

 ## Registering commands

 :::info
-Commands must be registered into the bot creating an instance of `RegisterCommand` class and passing it to the `add_command` method of the `BotApp` class.
+Commands must be registered into the bot creating an instance of `RegisterCommand` class and passing it to the `add_command` method of the `Client` class.
 :::

 The `BotCommand` class takes 2 parameters: